Whit-Williams/The-Horiseon-Project/The-Horiseon-Project-README.md

 Why: So that all aspects of the navigation bar are functional.

-How: By adding the associated id attribute of the section to the div tag, linking it with the existing link element that had been identified with the same id.
+How: By adding the associated id attribute of the section to the opening div tag, to establish the link with the existing link element with the same id.

 ## Consolidated CSS Selectors